phac-nml/staramr/README.md

 # Caveats

 This software is still a work-in-progress.
-In particular, not all organisms stored in the PointFinder database are supported (only *salmonella*, *campylobacter* and *enterococcus faecalis* are currently supported).
+In particular, not all organisms stored in the PointFinder database are supported (only *salmonella* and *campylobacter* are currently supported).
 Additionally, the predicted phenotypes are for microbiological resistance and *not* clinical resistance.
 Phenotype/drug resistance predictions are an experimental feature which is continually being improved.

 `staramr` only works on assembled genomes and not directly on reads.
 A quick genome assembler you could use is [Shovill][shovill].
 Or, you may also wish to try out the [ResFinder webservice][resfinder-web],  or the command-line tools [rgi][] or [ariba][] which will work on sequence reads as well as genome assemblies.
 You may also wish to check out the [CARD webservice][card-web].